 Ruth was able to do something amazing.
 She was able to remain hopeful and not get bitter despite her circumstances.
 And she was able to remain humble when things started going well for her.

 Well, there you have it!
-We have covered 5 lessons from the book of Ruth:
+We have covered some important facts and lessons from the book of Ruth:

 Feel free to leave me a comment below!
 I would love to know what you are learning from the book of Ruth.